WHY I’M RUNNING

 In 2016, an attorney threatened a lawsuit against the City of Costa Mesa alleging that the use of at-large voting violates the California Voting Rights Act of 2001 by diluting the power of the city’s Latino residents to “elect candidates of their choice or otherwise influence the outcome of Costa Mesa’s council elections.”
 (LA Times).
 To avoid a costly lawsuit, the city moved forward with a plan for adopting districts to elect city council members, instead of the traditional approach of electing city council members at-large.

-The 4th District lies in the heart of Westside Costa Mesa, and Manuel Chavez could be one of the first Latino candidates elected to city council under this new system, in addition to Arlis Reynolds and Andrea Marr, two other local Costa Mesa candidates.
+The 4th District lies in the heart of Westside Costa Mesa, and Manuel Chavez was one of the first Latino candidates elected to the city council under this new system.
+Council Member Chavez now represents all of District 4 in addition to having full voting power for matters in all of Costa Mesa.